-When the test was over I thanked that smiling tech, put my bra and shirt back on and cheerfully went about the rest of my day.
+When the test was over, I thanked that smiling tech, put my bra and shirt back on, and cheerfully went about the rest of my day.
 I never thought I’d be back in that same exam room for a follow up mammogram.

-A week and a half later my cell phone began vibrating on the table beside me.
-I glanced down at the screen, but didn’t think much of it.
-I didn’t recognize the number so I choose to ignore it.
-In fact, I flipped the phone over and returned to the game of Monopoly Junior I was playing with my four year old.
+So when my cell phone began vibrating on the table beside me I glanced down at the screen, but didn’t think much of it.
+I didn’t recognize the number, so I choose to ignore it.
+I flipped the phone over and returned to the game of Monopoly Junior I was playing with my four-year-old.

-At that moment my brain didn’t register that it could be something important; something I didn’t want to miss.
+At that moment, my brain didn’t register that it could be something essential, something I didn’t want to miss.